Negotiation: Types of negotiators

 Individuals who bargain this way seek integrative solutions and do so by sidestepping commitment to specific positions.
 They focus on the problem rather than the intentions, motives, and needs of the people involved.
 They separate the people from the problem, explore interests, avoid bottom lines, and reach results based on standards independent of personal will.
 They base their choices on objective criteria rather than power, pressure, self-interest, or an arbitrary decisional procedure.
 These criteria may be drawn from moral standards, principles of fairness, professional standards, and tradition.

 Researchers from The Harvard Negotiation Project recommend that negotiators explore several tactics to reach the best solution for their problems, but this is often not the case (as when you may be dealing with an individual using soft or hard-bargaining tactics) (Forsyth, 2010).

 Tactics

 Tactics are always an important part of the negotiating process.
 More often than not they are subtle, difficult to identify, and used for multiple purposes.
 Tactics are more frequently used in distributive negotiations and when the focus is on taking as much value off the table as possible.
-Many negotiation tactics exist.
-Below are a few commonly used tactics.
+Many negotiating tactics exist: below are a few commonly used tactics: